 Inputting this Data into CryptoTaxCalculator

-There is two very easy ways to input OTC trades into the platform.
+There are two very easy ways to input OTC trades into the platform.
 If you have many OTC trades, it is recommended to use the advanced manual CSV:

 To enter the trade into the CSV, simply follow the steps in the guide.
 Below shows a Fiat-to-crypto trade followed by a crypto-to-crypto trade in the correct CSV format:

-The other option is to use the “+ add transaction” button on the top right of the transactions table:
+The other option is to use the “+ add transaction” button on the top right of the transactions page:

 Once you have selected the correct category, go ahead and fill in the details of the OTC deal: